BenjaminWolfe/dotfiles/README.md

 ./main-setup.sh
 ```

+You can then double-click on `~/.dotfiles/vscode/palomar.code-workspace`
+straight from Finder and it should open VS Code to a workspace
+of all the relevant repos.

 ## OS Customization

 - Add your home directory to the Finder: **Finder** > **⌘,** > **Sidebar** > your username